Skip to Main Content

 When should you pay for financial advice?

-Free financial resources can make you more money-savvy, but they can’t replace personalized advice in all situations.
+Free financial resources can make you more money-savvy but can’t replace personalized advice in all situations.
 For more advanced financial planning, it might be worth paying someone instead.
-If you need help finding an advisor, you can use Bankrate’s free AdvisorMatch to get connected with a certified financial planner in minutes.
+If you need help finding an advisor, you can use Bankrate’s free AdvisorMatch to connect with a certified financial planner in minutes.

-This is especially true if you have complex estate planning or tax questions, since these go beyond the scope of free financial advice services.
+This is especially true if you have complex estate planning or tax questions since these go beyond the scope of free financial advice services.
 The same is true if you’re starting a business and need help organizing your startup’s finances.
-In general, volunteer or pro bono services are best for helping with basic, day-to-day financial planning.
+Volunteers or pro bono services are best for helping with basic, day-to-day financial planning.

 Bottom line

-If you’re going through a major life change — like finishing college, approaching retirement or getting married— it’s natural to seek out financial advice.
-But if your budget is tight, there are plenty of free resources out there, though some offer more personalized advice than others.
-It can be worthwhile to pay a financial professional in some cases.
-Complex tax and estate planning questions justify a fee – making mistakes here can cost you big and cause long-lasting legal headaches.
+If you’re going through a major life change — like finishing college, approaching retirement or getting married— seeking financial advice is natural.
+Plenty of free resources exist, but it’s sometimes worthwhile to pay a financial professional.
+Complex tax and estate planning questions justify a fee because making mistakes here can cost you big and cause long-lasting legal headaches.
 Starting with free resources is a good idea, but be aware of their limitations.

-You can also take advantage of Bankrate’s free course on investing for beginners where we break down the different types of investment options available and how to build a smart portfolio.
+You can also take advantage of Bankrate’s free course on investing for beginners, in which we break down the different types of investment options available and how to build a smart portfolio.
 Or check out this course on budgeting for beginners instead.